 4 tips for helping your children when moving to a new home

-When moving to a new home, as a parent it is your priority to make sure your children have the smoothest transition to their new home as possible.
+When moving to a new home, it is your priority to try to make sure your children have the smoothest transition to their new home as possible.
 This can certainly be challenging, especially if they have grown up only knowing one previous home.
-In this article I will be sharing tips to help your children embrace their new home and adjust to the new surroundings, including advice on how to help them cope with current COVID-19 restrictions.
+In this article we will be sharing tips to help your children embrace their new home and adjust to the new surroundings, including advice on how to help them cope with current COVID-19 restrictions.

 1. Go Outside